dpique/blogdown-webs/content/resources.md

 1. [Flowing data](http://flowingdata.com/) is a collection of data visualization and data journalism.

 1. [Pudding.cool](https://pudding.cool/) has well-illustrated and interesting data essays

+1. [Visual cinnamon](https://www.visualcinnamon.com/) has excellent examples of data visualization

+1. Look at the winners from data visualization contests like [malofiej](http://www.malofiejgraphics.com/) and the [information is beautiful](https://www.informationisbeautifulawards.com/showcase?award=2016&pcategory=winner&type=awards) awards

 ### Other